martinghunt/AllTheBacteria/docs/metadata_sqlite.rst

 * ``filter``: a list of filters that this sample fails, or ``PASS`` if it passed all filters (similar to how the VCF filter column works).
 This reflects the new filters, not those used initially to find samples to process.
-This means a sample could be in the 661k, release 0.2 or incremental release 202408 but not have ``PASS`` in this column.
+This means a sample could be in the 661k, release 0.2 or incremental releases but not have ``PASS`` in this column.
 * ``asm_fasta_on_osf``: ``0`` or ``1`` to indicate if an assembly FASTA file
   of this sample is available on OSF (and also AWS).
-  This corresponds exactly to the assemblies in release 0.2 plus incremental release 202408.
+  This corresponds exactly to the assemblies in release 0.2 plus incremental releases 2024-08, 2025-05.
   See comments for the ``filter`` column - a sample could fail the filter, but still have ``1`` in this column.
 * ``dataset``: the dataset to which the sample belongs.
   Note: release 0.2 includes all of the 661k assemblies.